sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 Exercise
 --------

-Redefine the morphism ``phi`` from the previous exercise to specify that it is triangular w.r.t. inclusion of subsets, and inverse this morphism.
+Redefine the morphism ``phi`` from the previous exercise as a morphism that is triangular with respect to inclusion of subsets and define the inverse morphism.
 You may want to use the following comparison function as ``cmp`` argument to ``modules_morphism``::

     sage: def subset_cmp(s, t):
     ....:     """
-    ....:     A comparison function on sets which gives a linear extension ....:     of the inclusion order.
+    ....:     A comparison function on sets that gives a linear extension ....:     of the inclusion order.
     ....:
     ....:     INPUT: